jan-lukas-wermuth/replication_RCor/README.md

   values for all the independence tests in the paper.
 It uses the same DGPs as above.

+- Coverage_plots.R: This file uses the raw empirical coverage rates and produces plots.

 - Applications.R: This file contains the data for both applications.
 It also includes the computation of all relevant correlation coefficients together with their confidence intervals and p-values for the